 Without an H decoder, the best way is to combine an RM and an SQ decoder with six speakers, placed as follows:

 Reverse the phase of the SQ lb speaker.
 For HR, trade the SQ speakers.
-An RM decoder works, but with less separation.
+RM, QM, BMX, and BHJ decoders work, but with less separation.
+Decode equations (Σ)

 |